 Queries about the profitability of buying Monero are always the top questions on search engines.
 Does buying Monero make you money and does it have the potential to help you get rich?
 Unfortunately, no one can accurately answer those questions.

-Variables like historic price movements and who is buying Monero and supporting the project are good indication of its potential longevity and profitability.
+Variables like historic price movements and who is buying Monero and supporting the project are a good indication of its potential longevity and profitability.
 Savvy investors use these indicators to make an informed guess on the direction the market might trend.

 If you would like to know how much does it cost to buy Monero or the best price to buy XMR, check out our Monero Price Page.
 It contains all the information you need before you make a purchase.